Schevo/xdserver/README.txt

 .. _Durus: http://mems-exchange.org/software/durus/

-Duruses is an extended server for Durus providing these enhancements:
+xdserver is an extended server for Durus providing these enhancements:

 - Serve multiple databases with one server process.
 Operate on multiple databases with one connection.